Heather Lynne Newman BA, D. Phyt, CYT

 Medical Herbalist, Yoga teacher, Reiki Master

 Born and raised in Pointe-Claire, Quebec, Heather saw the limitations of generalized medicine at a young age.
 She spent most of her adolescence in the medical system.
-By age 18, she had determined that standardized protocols in medicine were lacking - healthcare should be personalized.
+By age 18, she had determined that standardized protocols in medicine were lacking and healthcare should be personalized.

 In 2003, she began a career path in holistic health: working at integrated clinics, health food stores, holistic centres, and writing articles on natural health.
-She graduated with a Bachelor’s degree in Psychology, did her Yoga teacher training, then moved to Vancouver.
+She graduated with a Bachelor’s degree in Psychology, did her Yoga teacher training, and moved to Vancouver.

 In 2011, Heather began working for a Medical Herbalist named Bev Maya, an expert in hormonal health.
-Working with herbs inspired her to seek more in-depth knowledge of botanical medicine.
+Working with herbs inspired her to seek a more in-depth knowledge of botanical medicine.
 She worked and apprenticed with Bev Maya for another two years before moving to Victoria for formal schooling in the field.
-Heather graduated highest honours from the Pacific Rim College Phytotherapy Diploma program in 2016.
+Heather graduated with highest honours from the Pacific Rim College Phytotherapy Diploma program in 2016.

 Heather seeks to be a force for revolution in the world.
 Herbalism is an obvious choice: it empowers the patient and offers the customized approach she'd been seeking for so many years.
 Heather is a queer woman, and she is happy to educate and support folks of all genders and orientations.
 Heather is continually seeking education around feminism, body positivity, LGBTQ2SIA+ rights, and other social justice issues.